| LUXE COMPLETE DISASSEMBLY | |

 Frame Reassembly onto Body:

-Guide the frame upward and onto the solenoid, keeping the solenoid toward the rear of the frame.
-It's helpful to angle the frame as shown in the below picture, which will leave extra space for the solenoid to slide inward.
+This is technically no different than the removal, however you again need to exercise extreme caution to avoid damaging the solenoid or board.
+Start by threading the solenoid connector through the frame opening, then guide the frame upward and onto the solenoid while keeping the solenoid toward the rear of the frame.
+It's helpful to angle the frame as shown in the pictures below, which leaves extra space for the solenoid to slide forward later.

-When the frame looks like the second picture above, you're nearly finished.
-The only remaining step is to gently push the frame upward so the raised input coupling slides down into the o-ring within the marker body.
+At this point you need to realign the frame so it fits straight onto the body.
+When it's in the correct alignment, SLOWLY push the frame up toward the body, again paying attention to the solenoid and circuit board.
+Do not force any component inward or you will likely break something expensive.
+Once everything is aligned properly, the final step is to gently push the frame upward so the raised input coupling slides down into the o-ring within the marker body.
 You should feel it slide into position and lock down.
 Reinstall the frame screws immediately, before reconnecting the electronics.
 When the screws are in place and tight, plug the eye FPC back into its brown connector, silver contacts facing up as shown below.
 You may then plug the solenoid harness back into its connector, using a small tool (such as an allen wrench) to push it in after aligning the plug.

 Reinstall the battery and speaker in reverse order from the disassembly process.
 When all parts are reinstalled, power the marker and verify that the eyes still work.
 If not then you will have to check the connections and eye alignment.